 Parents receive expert help with parenting as part of the tuition.
 Outside specialists / therapists are welcomed as part of the team.

-A “family” atmosphere and group cohesion are fostered by team-building activities, cross-age grouping, community service, and family-style lunches.
+A home like atmosphere and group cohesion are fostered by team-building activities, cross-age grouping, community service, and family-style lunches.

 Why Choose The New School In The Heights?

-NSH offers a teacher: pupil ratio not to exceed 1:6.
+As a private, special needs school in Houston, Texas, NSH offers a teacher: pupil ratio not to exceed 1:6.
 Students are instructed according to their academic levels, not an artificial grade designation.
 Our philosophy is to make learning itself the motivation for succeeding in school, so special classes, such as Robotics, Newspaper and a school wide Math Olympics, are offered.
 Children who need a safe place from teasing, who are working through adoption issues, are gifted and talented, or who have a variety of diagnoses such as ADHD, Asperger's, OCD, ODD, Sensory Integration, Separation Anxiety, Reactive Attachment Disorder (RAD) or Selective Mutism that interfere with their ability to succeed in school and social situations are helped by our unique social-emotional curriculum.
-We can also help bright children who have dyslexia or disgraphia complicated by low self-esteem arising from these conditions.
+As one of the schools for learning disabilities, we can help improve dyslexic children's self-esteem when it has been compromised by these conditions.

 Almost 100% of NSH students will transition to mainstream education in Houston’s finest public and private schools.